CampingCare/n8n-node/README.md

 3. Generate or copy your API key
 4. Paste it into the n8n credentials field

 The API key is used for authentication with all Starfish API endpoints.
+When provided, the webhook secret secures incoming webhooks.

 ## Compatibility